 What Chiropractors Do

 Chiropractors are trained to detect abnormal function in the spine.
 They can do this by feeling the spine with their hands, and they may also use x-ray analysis.
-With the advancements in technology, dysfunctions in the nervous system can be assessed, measured and used as a way to objectively track improvement and guide recommendations.
+With the advancements in computerized technology and diagnostic equipment, dysfunctions in the nervous system can be assessed, measured and used as a way to objectively track improvement and guide recommendations.